EnigmaCurry/rust-axum-template/README.md

 just test
 ```

-This should build and run the initial tests.
+This will build and run the initial tests.
+Importantly, this will also
+create teh Cargo.lock file for the first time.

 ## Run the program